mhsdeveloper/psc-full/install/ssl-in-nginx.md

 # Add the Intermediate Certificate to your SSL Certificate

 This step concatenates the intermediate certificate with your signed SSL certificate.
-The certificates have to be in a correct order: your signed SSL certificate first, afterwards the intermediate.
+The certificates have to be in a correct order: your signed SSL certificate from your vendor goes first, then afterwards the intermediate chain.

     cat vendor-chain.crt >> mydomain-YEAR.pem